Eric-lgong/Eric-lgong.github.io/_posts/2017-11-21-Notebook-cheatsheet.md

 ---
 ### Aligning Text:
 Aligning text in native markdown is not possible.
 However, you can align the text using inline HTML tags.
-For example, you can use <div style="text-align: right"> show-the-text-to-the-right </div> to align the text to the right.
+For example, you can use *<div style="text-align: right"> show-the-text-to-the-right </div>* to align the text to the right.
 The outcome is as follows:
 <div style="text-align: right"> show-the-text-to-the-right </div>

+Put *<div style="text-align: center"> show-the-text-in-the-middle </div>* to center the text.
+The outcome is as follows:
+<div style="text-align: center"> show-the-text-in-the-middle </div>

 ### Bulleted List: